bmoler68/Releases/README.md

 All applications in this repository require:
 - **Android 7.0** (API level 24) or higher
 - **Installation from Unknown Sources** enabled
-- Specific requirements vary by app - check individual app READMEs
+- Specific requirements are detailed in each app's section above

 ## 🔄 Release Management

-- Each application has its own folder with dedicated documentation
+- Each application has its own folder with release files
 - Release files follow the naming convention: `AppName-release-vX.Y.Z.apk`
-- Version history and changelogs are maintained in each app's README
+- App information and requirements are documented in this README
 - All releases are thoroughly tested before publishing

 ## 📞 Support

-For app-specific issues, please refer to the individual app's README file.
-For general repository questions, comments, or feedback, please contact:
+For app-specific issues, questions, or feedback, please contact:

 **Email**: bmoler@brianmoler.com